louiseddp/sniper/README.md

 `Sniper` is a Coq plugin that provides a new Coq tactic, `snipe`, that provides general proof automation.

+**This is a version of the development of `Sniper` linked to the PhD manuscript of Louise Dubois de Prisque.**

 This plugin is an extension of [SMTCoq](https://smtcoq.github.io), a plugin to safely call external SMT solvers from Coq. `Sniper` extends SMTCoq by translating (a subset) of Coq goals into first-order logic